AwkwardTurtle42/AwkwardTurtle42.github.io/Rituals.markdown

 [Random Ritual](https://perchance.org/bw-rituals)

 ## Performing Rituals

 To perform a ritual, read it out of the Grimoire while performing any required actions and sacrificing any required [components].

 Performing a ritual takes at least ten minutes, unless otherwise specified.
-Rushing the process may be possible, but will always carry a degree of risk.

 ## d50 Rituals

  1. **Astral Projection** - Project your soul from your body.
 You are ethereal and are immune to physical attacks and hazards.
 Magical and spiritual effects still impact you, and could sunder you from your body.
  2. **Augury** - Toss bones, draw cards, or otherwise cast lots to immediately divine the outcome of a specific action.
 There is a 3 in 6 chance of a meaningful answer of weal, woe or uncertain.
 If the roll fails it is always uncertain.
 Increase the chance of a meaningful answer by 1 in 6 for each of: burning an offering, taking 10 minutes, involving a living creature.
  3. **Be Our Guest** - [drop of blood] Grant temporary life and sentience to an inanimate object.
 It will follow the first command you give it, but act according to its nature for the remaining 10 minutes of its life.